Spain’s power supply is almost fully restored after one of Europe’s most severe blackouts

 By 6:30 a.m., more than 99% of energy demand in Spain had been restored, the country's electricity operator Red Eléctrica said.

-Power had returned to several regions across Spain and Portugal as the nations reeled from the still-unexplained widespread blackout that had turned airports and train stations into campgrounds for stranded travelers.
+Power had gradually returned to several regions across Spain and Portugal as the nations reeled from the still-unexplained widespread blackout that had turned airports and train stations into campgrounds for stranded travelers.
+By Monday night, Portuguese grid operator REN said 85 out of 89 power substations were back online.

 Monday night, many city residents, including in Spain’s capital of Madrid, went to sleep in total darkness.
 The normally illuminated cathedral spires of Barcelona’s Sagrada Familia Basilica became indistinguishable from the night sky.
 Streets remained deserted even in neighborhoods where lights flickered back on, as people stayed home after a day of chaos.